Expert Home Improvement Advice

 How To • Videos • Lawn & Garden • DIY • Articles

 How to Replace Worn Weatherstripping Around Doors

-Replacing worn or damaged weather stripping around exterior doors will save money on your energy bills.
-On new doors, weather stripping fits in a groove cut in the casing while older doors require strips to be attached. ...More
+Replacing worn or damaged weather stripping around exterior doors will save on your energy bills.
+Weather stripping either fits in a groove cut in the casing or is attached to the door jambs. ...More

 How to Replace Worn Weatherstripping Around DoorsBy: Danny Lipford